 app.UseMiddleware<GracefulDegradationMiddleware>();

-The Maintenance Page Template
+The Error Page Template

-<!-- templates/maintenance.html -->
+<!-- templates/error.html -->

 <!DOCTYPE html>